wasimusu/distcache/readme.md

-### Cached (Distributed Cache)
+### DistCache (Distributed Cache)
-cached is a python open-source distributed in-memory cache and database.
+Distcache is a open-source distributed in-memory cache and database.
 Operations are mostly asynchronous to achieve high performance.
-It is implemented purely in python without any external dependency.
+It is implemented purely in python without any external dependency which should make it easier to install and get started with.
 One of design goal of this project is ease of use and less cognitive load to users of similar caching/database systems like Redis, Memcached.